logicalperson0/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 6. The file cap_string is a function that capitalizes all words of a string.

 7. The file leet is a  function that encodes a string into 1337. for 5 letters with capital only (aeotl)

+8. The file rot-13 is a function that encodes a string using rot13